datacarpentry/image-processing/episodes/03-skimage-images.md

 this changes all the pixel values within that range to array saved in the `color` variable.
-In this case, the command "erases" that area of the whiteboard, replacing the words with a beige color, as shown in the final image produced by the program:
+In this case, the command "erases" that area of the whiteboard, replacing the words with a beige colour, as shown in the final image produced by the program:

 !["Erased" whiteboard](../fig/board-final.jpg)